 Nevertheless, the latest Mexican Foreign Investment Law, enacted December 28, 1993, provides a solution.
 Within the Restricted Zone, a foreigner or foreign corporation can obtain all the rights of ownership with a bank trust, known as a Fideicomiso.

-Any foreigner or Mexican National can establish a Fideicomiso (the equivalent of an American beneficial trust) through a Mexican bank to purchase real estate anywhere in Mexico, including the Restricted Zone.
-For practical reasons, even in unrestricted zones, many foreigners and Mexican nationals prefer to hold their property under a Fideicomiso.
-To do so, the buyer requests a Mexican bank of his choice to act as a trustee on his behalf.
-The bank, as a matter of normal course, obtains the permit from the Ministry of Foreign Affairs to acquire the chosen property in trust.
+Any foreigner or Mexican national can establish a Fideicomiso (similar to an American trust) through a Mexican bank to purchase real estate in Mexico, including the Restricted Zone.
+Even in unrestricted areas, many choose to hold property under a Fideicomiso.
+The buyer requests a Mexican bank to act as trustee, and the bank obtains the necessary permit from the Ministry of Foreign Affairs to acquire the property in trust.

 The Real Estate Industry